Home Improvement Contracts

 A home improvement contract means an agreement between a contractor or salesperson and owner or tenant that totals over $500 for the repair, remodel, or alteration of a dwelling.
 A home improvement contract can cover either goods or services.
 This means it can cover labor, services, or materials.
 Certain exclusions apply to this definition.

 California law contains precise information describing the information that must be in a home improvement contract.
 For example, the seller must give the buyer a completely filled in contract.
 The contract must be legible and contain all pricing and financing information.
-It must also contain the statutory three day right to cancel.
+It must also contain the statutory three- or five-day right to cancel.
 The contract must also be written in the language in which it was negotiated.

 You are entitled to receive a copy of all documents you sign.
 Make sure that you receive copies of every single document you sign, along with all brochures and manuals.
 You may have signed multiple contracts or documents.
 Make sure you have a copy of everything.
 If you sign anything on a tablet or e-sign on a computer, make sure you receive a copy immediately.

-If the goods are not delivered or the contractor does not perform the work, you may have other claims against the company, including for breach of warranty or consumer fraud.
+If the goods are not delivered or the contractor does not perform the work, you may have other claims against the company and any bank that financed the work, including for breach of warranty or consumer fraud.
 You should retain all documents and make a note of all conversations you have had with the company and contact an attorney.

-- You think your contract does not contain a three day right to cancel;
+- You think your contract does not contain the appropriate right to cancel;

 - If you tried to cancel and the seller did not honor your request;